 Degree Completion and Graduation Requirements for Transfer Students

-Transfer students from two-year institutions must complete a minimum of 60 credits at a baccalaureate degree granting institution.
+Transfer students from two-year institutions must complete a minimum of 60 credits at an accredited degree granting institution.

 To graduate, all transfer students must complete a minimum of 30 credits (exclusive of advanced placement credit awarded by Wilkes) and a minimum of 50% of their major field (and any minor field) credits at Wilkes University.